Merging electronic and shoe–leather reporting

 4: Daily calls

 It used to be called "doing the calls" on my first newspaper.
 Every day, one of us would be sent to call at the front desk of the local police, fire and ambulance station.
-We could have done it on the phone, but we wouldn’t have got half the tip-offs had we not knocked on doors and chatted about events over a cup of tea.
+We could have done it on the phone, but we wouldn’t have got half the tip-offs had we not knocked on door and chatted about events over a cup of tea.
 This personal touch could also mean that you get an early heads-up when a big story is about to break.

 Visit the emergency services regularly